zentol/incubator-flink/docs/python_programming_guide.md

 {% endhighlight %}

-Rich functions allow the use of imported functions, provide access to broadcast-variables, can be parameterized using __init__(), and are the goto-option for complex functions.
+Rich functions allow the use of imported functions, provide access to broadcast-variables, can be parameterized using __init__(), and are the go-to-option for complex functions.
 They are also the only way to define an optional `combine` function for a reduce operation.

 Lambda functions allow the easy insertion of one-liners.
-Note that for operations that can return multiple values (using a collector), the lambda functions has to return an iterable.
+Note that a lambda function has to return an iterable, if the operation can return multiple values.
+(All functions receiving a collector argument)

 Flink requires type information at the time when it prepares the program for execution (when the main method of the program is called).
 This is done by passing an exemplary object that has the desired type.
 This holds also for tuples.

 {% highlight python %}
-(Types.INT, Types.STRING)
+(INT, STRING)
 {% endhighlight %}

 Would denote a tuple containing an int and a string.
 Note that for Operations that work strictly on tuples (like cross), no braces are required.

-There are a few Constants defined in flink.plan.Constants.Types that allow this in a more readable fashion.
+There are a few Constants defined in flink.plan.Constants that allow this in a more readable fashion.

 [Back to top](#top)

 Data Types
 ----------

-Flink's Python API currently only supports primitive python types (int, float, bool, string)
+Flink's Python API currently only supports primitive python types (int, float, bool, string) and byte arrays.

 #### Tuples/Lists